mahmoodabdaljalil-dev/AI_Assistant/README.md

 -   ⏰ **Natural Language Smart Reminders**: You can ask the agent to "remind me to call John tomorrow morning" or "set a reminder in 3 hours."
 It parses these natural language requests, saves them as a high-importance memory, and runs a background process to notify you at the correct time.

+-   � **Windows Notifications & Audio Alerts**: On Windows systems, reminders trigger both desktop toast notifications and audio alerts in addition to console notifications, ensuring you never miss important reminders.

--   🔌 **Dynamic Model Backend**: The agent is not tied to a single model.
+-   �🔌 **Dynamic Model Backend**: The agent is not tied to a single model.
 You can easily switch the underlying Hugging Face model via an environment variable, allowing you to experiment with different LLMs (like Mistral, Gemma, Llama, etc.) without changing a single line of code.

 -   🖥️ **Enhanced User Experience**: The command-line interface is powered by the `rich` library, providing formatted text, colors, and clear panels for a more pleasant and readable interaction.